LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

     int count = 0;
     while(string[count] != '\0'){
         ++count;
-        if(count > MAX_STRING_SIZE){
+        if(count > MAX_STRING_LENGTH){
             /*exit or return error*/
         }
     }
     return count;
 }
 ```
-You could then use this to verify that you add a NUL byte to your strings.
+You could then use this to verify that your strings are of a certain length.

-#### Special Cases
+#### General Cases
-Things are a little tricky with loops that are technically terminating but can be non-terminating or parsing files.
-For the non-terminating but actually terminating loop this rule would say to add an explicit upper bound.
-In these cases it would depend on if adding a limit makes sense.
+Applying this rule to a more general environment is a little more tricky.
+This rule is pretty easy to apply when traversing a structure where you have set bounds, but this is not always true.
+Cases where the condition to terminate is outside your control, but your desire is to get out that loop are a bit tricky.
+Such cases such as
+- A user can input as many wrong inputs as they want.
+- A process can wait for an event for as long as it needs.
+- Waiting for the return value of some long running method.
+- Retrying a failed task.
+Through the scientific power of picking a number that feels right, a limit can be placed on everything
+The question would be if it makes sense to for general programming.
-A user can put as many wrong inputs as they want, but is it a login page or your app's menu?
+A user can put as many wrong inputs as they want, but is it a login page or your terminal app menu?
 If it is a login then it makes sense to add a time out on too many incorrect attempts.
-An app menu not so much, but you can make the decision to add an upper bound on attempts.
+A terminal menu not so much, but a decision can be made to add an upper bound on attempts.
 Maybe the program is reading from a socket that keeps giving bad data.
 Perhaps it's okay to block until good data, but if the context is time sensitive you would return an error after x attempts.
-Either case it would have to be verified that only the specified condition can terminate the loop.
+Either way it would have to be verified that only the specified condition can terminate the loop.
 The same would go for files since you also don't know the exact end.
 Even if you were given a gigantic file there is only as much storage on disk.
 If a program depends on reading the whole file there wouldn't be a reason to add a bound.
 Unless you have special criteria for files it should be fine to read until the end without a max bound.
-A case where a limit could be necessary is to verify that a log file is only a certain amount of bytes.
-//REWORD A LITTLE
-The big consideration here is that normal programming allows for the program to eventually exit.
-NASA wants to avoid such conditions which is why they want to ensure their non-terminating loops do not exit.
+//something about file sizes changing?

 #### Async
 I didn't see anything about asynchronous behavior in NASA's documentation, but it is a common practice to set a timeout for asynchronous things.
 This way your program won't hang there waiting, and you can return an error.
-Some special cases could fall under here.
-These types of actions my not explicity be a loop, but in behavior it's like the non-terminating but terminating loop.
+These types of actions in behavior are like the non-terminating but terminating loop.

 #### Task Timeout
 Task timeouts are more applicable to servers to prevent DDos attacks, but can very well be used in other situations.